Fort Lauderdale-Hollywood International

 "Fort Lauderdale Hollywood is gaining favour with domestic travellers seeking easy access and lower fares."

 The garage consists of five storeys of rental car concessions and four storeys of airport public parking on the top floors.
-Public parking floors will accommodate 1,200 cars per floor, giving a total of 4,800 passenger parking spaces.
+Public parking floors accommodate 1,200 cars per floor, giving a total of 4,800 passenger parking spaces.

 Level one of the facility includes a maintenance area (quick turnaround area) with fuelling, washing, vacuuming and staging for up to 1,000 rental cars.
 Levels two, three and four include customer counter areas and 'ready' spaces (ready return area), with 1,000 cars per level.